scriptrdotio/stm32l072b/README.md

 # Pre-requisites

 1. [Sign-up for a (free) scriptr.io account](https://www.scriptr.io/register)
-2. Connect your scriptr.io account to Github using the instructions described [here](https://github.com/scriptrdotio/howto/blob/master/teamwork/version_control.md#connecting-your-scriptr-account-to-github)
+2. Connect your scriptr.io account to Github using the instructions listed [here](https://github.com/scriptrdotio/howto/blob/master/teamwork/version_control.md#connecting-your-scriptr-account-to-github)

 # How to install